TammyTee/-M-EAN-upload/README.md

 _(Note: This application is hosted on a free dyno on Heroku.
 The files uploaded are kept in temp file system storage and does not persist between uses of the application.)_

-Unit test using Karma/Jasmine where done to demonstrate my knowledge of writing unit test and testing Javascript code.
+Unit test using Karma/Jasmine were done to demonstrate my knowledge of writing unit test and testing Javascript code.
 ![Alt text](/public/images/karma_console.png?raw=true "Karma Console Output")

 ### To Dos